wevote/WeVoteCordova/README.md

 ## You need a Mac to develop for iOS

 That's Apple's decision, not ours.
-So these instructions assume you have a Mac, and if you have Linux or Windows, you will only be able to develop for Andorid -- there are not currently any install instructions for Linux or Window.
+So these instructions assume you have a Mac, so if you use Linux or Windows, you will only be able to develop for Android -- we don't have any install instructions for Linux or Window.

-## You need to have the code for the WeVote WebApp setup on your machine
+## You need to have the code for the We Vote WebApp setup on your machine

 If you haven't done this yet, don't waste your time, go setup the WebApp with current code, get it to start up at least once, and then return here when you are done.